ShujiaHuang/BaseVar2/README.md

 [![BaseVar Logo](https://github.com/ShujiaHuang/basevar/blob/main/docs/assets/images/basevar.png)](https://github.com/ShujiaHuang/basevar2)

 *BaseVar* is a specialized tool for variant calling from ultra low-depth (<1x) sequencing data, with particular focus on non-invasive prenatal testing (NIPT) and large-scale population genomics.
 Leveraging maximum likelihood and likelihood ratio models, BaseVar accurately identifies polymorphisms at genomic positions and estimates allele frequencies across thousands of samples simultaneously.
-For the mathematical foundations, refer to the publication [here](https://doi.org/10.1016/j.xgen.2024.100669).
+For the mathematical foundations, refer to the [BaseVar publication in Cell Genomics](https://doi.org/10.1016/j.xgen.2024.100669).

 BaseVar is fully implemented in C++17 and delivers over **10×** the speed of its [original Python counterpart](https://github.com/ShujiaHuang/basevar/tree/python-version-0.6.1.1), while using dramatically less memory.
 With `-B 200` and one thread, memory usage is typically 3–4 GB per thread — compared to 20+ GB in the Python version.